ulflor/wavepacket/doc/tutorials/plotting.md

 In the example here, we have reduced the density scale (density to energy units), to fit the large spikes on the plot.
 Further customization includes `stacked_plot.ylim`, which gives the lower and upper range of the y (energy) axis, or the same for the x-axis.

+For `SimplePlot1D`, you do not supply the number of plots, otherwise the behavior is similar.
+We will use them further below to demonstrate animations from plots.

 ## Manual plotting